RyanFrantz/ryanfrantz.github.io/_posts/2017-09-21-chef-umami.md

 could tweak them to suit their needs.
 In any case, **it'd be better than starting from scratch**.
 And this leads to another (likely more important) point:

-It's difficult for humans to change habits.
+It's difficult for humans to form or change habits.

 There are reams of papers and studies on this fact.
 Whether we're starting a diet, trying to learn a new spoken language, or how to cook, if the goal seems too